-LEAs may contract with approved Infant Toddler Networks who provide IT part C services to individual children using certified or licensed special teachers only.
+LEAs may contract with approved Infant Toddler Networks who provide part C services to individual children using certified or licensed special teachers only.
 All IFSP service providers for a child/family must be reported on the contracts.
 To be eligible for reimbursement, all Infant Toddler special teachers must meet the licensure/certification requirements as established in the KSDE Reimbursement Guide.

-Beginning on July 1, 2009, reimbursement for contracted services will be based on FTE that is derived by multiplying the total number of service hours provided as documented in the individual student logs by the FTE Rate per Hour.
+Reimbursement for contracted services will be based on FTE that is derived by multiplying the total number of service hours provided as documented in the individual student logs by the FTE Rate per Hour.
 To verify delivery of services, IFSPs are reviewed as part of the audit process.
 Service provider logs must document that services listed on IFSPs were actually delivered.